 Welcome from the Chairman!

-Hello, I am Vaughn McCall and thank you for signing on to the web site of the Department of Psychiatry and Health Behavior at Georgia Regents University in Augusta, Georgia.
+Hello, I am Vaughn McCall and thank you for visiting the Department of Psychiatry and Health Behavior at the Medical College of Georgia at Regents University in Augusta, Georgia.
 Our medical school, the Medical College of Georgia, is one of the oldest in the United States, and our department has an illustrious history.

 If you are a patient, then I invite you to tour those portions of our web site devoted to clinical programs.
 Like many large academic departments, we offer services for a broad array of psychiatric and psychological problems both on an inpatient and an outpatient basis, and these can be found under our Clinical Programs Overview.
 However, our care is distinguished by our excellent patient satisfaction scores that come from patient surveys, and we are grateful that our patients see excellence in our work.
 We are also proud of Project Great, which is focused not only on helping our patients experience reductions in psychological symptoms, but more importantly recover from their illnesses with the hope of full integration back into a full life.
 The work of Project Great is facilitated by our peer specialists, who offer hope of recovery based upon their own experiences.
 More about these can be found in the relevant tabs.